What Are Some Low-Cost High-Impact Gifts We Can Give Our Donors?

 You can think of many more.
 Remember:

-• They don’t take a lot of time or money.
+• They shouldn’t take a lot of time or money.

 • They do need to be personal.

-• They do require that we build our days and weeks so that finding those moments and making them happen is a priority.
+• They do require that we arrange our days and weeks to find those moments and make them happen.
+Make it a priority.

 Re-read that last one, because it’s really important.